jmccormac01/Spectroscopy/README.md

 --------------------------------------------

    1. Run Spector to extract the wavelength calibrated 1D spectra
-   1. Add the target parameters to the database if required using EBLMParamsToDB.py
+   1. Tidy the spectra into one place using XXXX.py
+   1.

 Schema for database table
 -------------------------

 ```
-create table eblm\_ids (
+create table eblm_ids (
 image_id                      varchar(40) not null primary key,
 swasp_id                      varchar(40),
 object_name                   varchar(20) not null,